-The proposed supplemental makes two important changes to the biennial budget previously approved by the Port Commission in February of 2022.
+The proposed supplemental appropriation request makes two important changes to the biennial budget previously approved by the Port Commission in February of 2022.
 First, the supplemental adds \$1.0 million in funding necessary for the Port to maintain and operate some of the Mission Bay Parks, including Bayfront Park which is a significant new public amenity and an addition to the Port's Blue Greenway park system.
-The transfer to the Port is expected to occur on July 1, 2023.
-Second, the proposed supplemental approves a Proposition J Contract for Maintenance of Nonstandard Improvements at Mission Rock and Pier 70 to maintain various pieces of public infrastructure at the development site.
+The transfer of parks maintenance and operations to the Port is expected to occur on July 1, 2023.

+Second, the proposed supplemental approves a Proposition J Contract for Maintenance of Nonstandard Improvements at Mission Rock and at Pier 70 to maintain various pieces of public infrastructure at the development sites.
+This report was first issued for the February 14, 2023 Port Commission meeting.
+Updated information for additional clarity is underlined and in italics.